p1ho/site-validator-cli/README.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://github.com/feross/standard)

 # site-validator-cli
-A command line tool that takes a URL or a file, then uses **[html-validator](https://www.npmjs.com/package/html-validator)** (a wrapper for https://validator.w3.org/nu/) to validate each page.
+A command line tool that takes in a URL or a file, then uses **[html-validator](https://www.npmjs.com/package/html-validator)** (a wrapper for https://validator.w3.org/nu/) to validate each page.

 ## Installation
 Get [Node.js](https://nodejs.org/en/download/), then